glitchassassin/screepsmod-cli/README.md

 ## Usage

-If you want to be able to access the CLI endpoint from outside the container, set the host to `0.0.0.0` in your config:
+If you want to be able to access the CLI endpoint from outside the container, set the host to `0.0.0.0` in your config (and make sure the port is exposed in your docker-compose):

 ```yml
 cli: